Brian-Two/brian-two.github.io/week4.md

 Thursday:

 We had a field trip to NASA, which was very insightful.
-I connected with professionals working on robotics projects similar to the end goal of my project.
-This experience provided me with valuable information and advice that I can bring back to my project.

 Friday: